Resource wizard: Object type configuration

 Basic attributes

-• Intent is used when you would like to use more than one different object types, e.g. standard and administrative accounts.
-Keep the default (empty) value if you want to work with just one type of accounts.
+• Intent: Used when you use multiple object types, e.g., standard and administrative accounts.
+Keep the default (empty) value if you work with just one type of accounts.

 step 1 object type basic config